We may earn income from links in this post. Please read this Disclosure for details.

 It’s such an icon of the city, that one Halifax hairdresser even specializes in dying hair Moon Mist colours.

-The Bicycle Thief is a lively, award-winning restaurant on the Halifax waterfront with a hard to snag reservation.
 Its name pays homage to the great Italian neorealist film and the menu is Italian with Atlantic Canada influences.

-While the lobster roll is always a wise choice, the seafood pasta is outstanding.
+While the lobster roll is always a wise choice, the Spaghettini ai Frutti di Mare is outstanding.
 Its creaminess pairs beautifully with a glass of Tidal Bay, Nova Scotia’s signature wine.

 The Fire and Ice Champagne Bar is a welcoming treat in the winter.
 Heat lamps and outdoor fire glows keep you warm and toasty outside and bubbly keeps you warm and fizzy inside.

 An iconic fixture on the Halifax dining scene.
-John’s Lunch is an old school place in the neighbourhood of Dartmouth that serves excellent fish and chips, especially focusing on haddock, as well as all kinds of casual seafood dishes like clams and scallops.
+John’s Lunch was an old school place in the neighbourhood of Dartmouth that served excellent fish and chips.

-To gain greater understanding of the Afro-Canadian history of Nova Scotia and to try generations old recipes (such as Sunday boil), stop by the Africville museum and purchase a copy of the cookbook The Africville Kitchen: The Comforts of Home.
+To gain greater understanding of the Afro-Canadian history of Nova Scotia and to try generations old recipes (such as Sunday boil), stop by the Africville museum. and purchase a copy of the cookbook The Africville Kitchen: The Comforts of Home.

 The cookbook is a collection of historic recipes handed down through generations from the actual residents of Africville.